miniBill/elm-bare/FAQ.md

 One is used for the encoder, the other for the decoder

 ## How do I build `Codec`s for custom types?
-You start building with `custom` which needs the pattern matcher for your type as an argument.
+You start building with `taggedUnion` which needs the pattern matcher for your type as an argument.

 The pattern matcher is just the most generic `case ... of` possible for your type.

 You then chain `variantX` calls for every alternative (in the same order as the pattern matcher).

-You end with a call to `buildCustom`.
+You end with a call to `buildTaggedUnion`.

 An example: